Theory and ExamplesIn Exercises 51 and 52, give reasons for your ... | Channels for Pearson+

 1

-First, check the continuity of f(x) at x = 2.
-Since f(x) is defined for all real numbers and involves a power of (x - 2), it is continuous at x = 2.
+First, check the continuity of f(x) at x = -3.
+Since f(x) is an absolute value function, it is continuous everywhere, including at x = -3.

 Verified video answer for a similar problem: